 Nonparticipating Provider - A person or entity eligible to provide Medicaid services that does not have a contractual agreement with the Managed Care Plan to provide services.
-In order to receive payment for covered services, non-participating providers must be eligible for a Medicaid provider agreement and recognized in the Medicaid system (Florida MMIS) as either actively enrolled Medicaid providers or as Managed Care Plan registered providers.
+To receive payment for covered services, nonparticipating providers must be eligible for a Medicaid provider agreement and recognized in the Medicaid system (Florida MMIS) as either actively enrolled Medicaid providers or as Managed Care Plan registered providers.